sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-bus/cp-aibus-dox-data-api-bus.md

 [ACCORDION-BEGIN [Step 4: ](Upload document to get prediction with enrichment data)]

+>Document Information Extraction uses a globally pre-trained machine learning model that currently obtains better accuracy results with invoices and payment advices in English.
+The team is working to support additional document types and languages in the near future.

 When enrichment data has been uploaded and fits to a certain prediction it is added to the results from the **GET /document/jobs/{`uuid`}** endpoint.
 To have the enrichment data in the prediction, you need to have the following part in the query of the **POST /document/jobs** endpoint (it is usually already there by default):

 ```JSON